 Let’s count up the world’s population for a moment.

 Altogether, we’re looking at 7.5 billion people, give or take however many thousands.

 This means that if we chop off 10% of that number, then 6.75 billion people consume caffeine in one way or another, whereas 80% of the world’s adult population consume caffeine daily.
 Which thus begs the question:

 If I give caffeine a negative review, does that mean 6.75 billion will stop consuming it?
 Am I arrogant enough to think that 6.75 billion people even read my articles?

 The respective answers to both of those are No and Yes.

 Regardless, it’s a compound worth reviewing, stemming from a question worth considering — at least by the nootropic community — that question being: Should I include caffeine in my nootropic stack?
 After all, there’s a reason so many people consume this drug: it’s one of the few natural substances that enhances cognition & mental energy with such reliable potency.

-Personally, I don’t view caffeine as a bona fide nootropic.
-Returning readers of this website will be familiar with my stance on caffeine, as expressed in my reviews on products that rely on it.
+Personally, I don’t view caffeine as a bona fide nootropic — though, no doubt, caffeine does have impressive cognitive benefits, even structural brain benefits.
+Even so, returning readers of this website will be familiar with my stance on caffeine, as expressed in my reviews on products that rely on it.

 But before I explain my views, let’s check out how the compound works.
 Researchers believe caffeine operates by: